 Give the losers a little something

 Once the giveaway has ended, you can send one final email to all the entrants giving them a discount for your course or ebook or a limited-time bonus to encourage them to buy.
 Or if a blogger / biz owner / company has provided a prize, you can offer to send a discount to the entrants.
-I did this recently with TailWind and offered a free month of service using my affiliate link.
+I did this recently with TailWind (affiliate link) and offered a free month of service using my affiliate link.
 Win for my readers, win for the company, and a win for me.